alexbartlow/rspec-with-blog-post/output.md

 ```

 The `curry` method doesn't show up outside of code-golf often but it's pretty cool.
 It allows you to do [partial application](https://en.wikipedia.org/wiki/Partial_application) in ruby.
 As a result - I don't have to declare my subject explicitly anymore.
-I just have to call `method_parameters(subscription_class, value)`, and everything just works.
+I just have to call `method_parameters(:subscription_class, :value)`, and everything just works.

 The way I've written it here, there's also `let(:method_called_with_parameters)`.
 This is so I can do something like this, if I'm testing for side effects: